 Fishes that have a high level of Omega-3 fatty acids are also very good for depression as it enhances serotonin levels.

 Also Read: Best Sources of Omega 3 Fatty Acids

 Butter and coconut oil are high in healthy fats that are good for your brain.
 Cheese in pasta, whipped cream with chocolate cake all secrete feel-good hormones and make us feel great.

 Foods rich in selenium like nuts and seeds are very good for patients diagnosed with depression.
 Low selenium levels and poor mood are connected according to various studies.
 Avoid too much caffeine (soft drinks, coffee, tea) and alcohol.
 They might give you an initial high that feels wonderful but negatively affect your mental health.

 Do you feel like depression makes you go down an endless spiral in spite of all the therapy sessions you have been attending?
-Combine these positive lifestyle and diet changes and apply them to your life.
+Combine this positive lifestyle and diet changes and apply them to your life.
 Also, pay heed to what your doctor has to say.
 These home remedies for depression are bound to help you a lot.
-Stay strong, and remember that depression is not invincible.
+Stay strong and remember that depression is not invincible.

 Also Read: How To Help Someone with Depression?

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a healthcare professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.